Our Early Focus

-- Sets out their acceptance to grow produce compliant to the ASP Certified Standard
+- Sets out their acceptance to grow produce compliant to the Standard

 - Sets out their production area for the current season

-- Sets out the penalties for breaching the standard and their liability to ASP Certified
+- Sets out the penalties for breaching the standard and their liability to Certified Sustainable

-- Informs them of the power of the ASP Certified Standards Review Board – Power to revoke their status
+- Informs them of the power of the Standards Review Board – Power to revoke their status

-- Sets out who by legal license may use the Certification Logos and sell product under the ASP Certified Logo
+- Sets out who may, by legal license, use the Certification Logos and sell products under the ASP Certified Logo

-- Sets out the requirement to who can market ASP Certified grain products
+- Sets out the requirement for marketing Certified Sustainable grain products

 - Outlines the requirement of the Audit and Certification process and in signing allows access to the property and records of the farming enterprise for Auditors